nkkav/libpnmio/README.rst

 The library is accompanied by two test applications, namely ``randimg`` and ``doset``. ``randimg`` produces PBM/PGM/PPM image files filled with random data. ``doset`` generates a color illustration of the Mandelbrot set.

+Since version 1.2.0, support for the Portable Float Map format (PFM_) has been added.
+Additional information on the PFM format can be found at the `PFM page by Paul Bourke`_.

 Reference documentation for LIBPNMIO can be found in the ``/doc`` subdirectory in plain text, HTML and PDF form.